wildcatdb/wildcat/readme.md

 When opening a database, Wildcat automatically detects the file format version by reading the version field in the file header.
 This version is stored in `BlockManager.fileVersion` and determines how CRC calculations are performed throughout the session.

 #### V1 Format (Header-Only CRC)
-The original format calculates CRC32 checksums only on block headers (metadata like BlockID, DataSize, NextBlock).
+The original format calculates CRC32 checksums only on block headers (metadata like `BlockID`, `DataSize`, `NextBlock`).
 The actual data payload is not included in the checksum calculation.

 #### V2 Format (Header + Data CRC)
 The enhanced format calculates CRC32 checksums on both the block header AND the actual data content, providing comprehensive block integrity protection.